-The ride begins with a unique feature called the jojo roll, whish is the first-ever pre-lift hill inversion where riders twist upside-down after exiting the launch station
+The ride begins with a unique feature called the jojo roll, which is the first-ever pre-lift hill inversion where riders twist upside-down after exiting the launch station.

-- After racing through a rock-hewn canyon, riders experience an inclined dive loop, a zero-gravity roll, two-flat-spins with inversions, and Hydra’s signature design element, a tight cobra roll
+After racing through a rock-hewn canyon, riders experience an inclined dive loop, a zero-gravity roll, two flat-spins with inversions, and a tight cobra roll (two inversions) – Hydra’s signature design element.

-- In the myth, Hydra battle the hero Hercules, who succeeds in cutting off all of Hydra’s heads.
+In the myth, Hydra battles the hero Hercules, who succeeds in cutting off all of Hydra’s heads.
 However, one head is immortal and Hercules buries it under a huge boulder by a lake.
-In Dorney Park mythology, Hydra has risen from Dorney Park Lake and ahs take its “revenge” on Hercules, the wooden roller coaster that park retired after the 2003 season.
+In Dorney Park mythology, Hydra has risen from Dorney Park Lake and takes its “revenge” on Hercules, the wooden roller coaster that the park retired after the 2003 season.
 Hydra The Revenge is located in the same spot bordering Dorney Park Lake where Hercules once stood.